nolanvo5894/randomai/README.md

   ```bash
       pip install -r requirements.txt
   ```
-after that, please put in API keys for NVIDIA NIM, Tavily, and OpenAI into .env file finally, to run the app
+after that, please create a .env file and put in API keys for NVIDIA NIM, Tavily, and OpenAI

+finally, to run the app
   ```bash
       streamlit run app.py